ljonesdesign/task-2.1/README.md

      index.html
 file into your browser (or you can double-click the index file and it will launch in your default browser)
 * resize the browser so that you can see how the text reflows
-* open up the Atom editor, Choose
+* open up the your text editor, Choose
       File > Add project folder
       and open the downloaded repository